microsoft/powerbi-powershell/src/Modules/Reports/Commands.Reports/help/Copy-PowerBIReport.md

 ```

 ### -TargetDatasetId
-Optional parameter for specifying the target associated dataset id.
+Optional parameter for specifying the target associated dataset ID.
 If empty, the new report will be associated with the same dataset as the source report.

 ```yaml
 Type: String